ContextualAI/gritlm/README.md

 536     super().__init__(torch._C.PyTorchFileWriter(self.name))
 537 RuntimeError: Parent directory /data/niklas/gritlm/gritlm_mist_sq2048_medibgetuluv2_tuluformat_8nodes_oldtracc/tmp-checkpoint-500 does not exist.
 ```
-- If loss is slightly different when changing the number of gradient accumulation steps, this is expected because torch uses weighted mean pooling in its CrossEntropyLoss by default.
+- If loss is slightly different when changing the number of gradient accumulation steps, this is expected because torch uses weighted mean averaging in its CrossEntropyLoss by default.
 As the language modeling objective occasionally has the same token being predicted multiple times in one batch, this will result in a different loss when splitting up batches.
 Meanwhile, for the embedding loss every class id is only predicted once, thus weighted mean is equivalent to mean for embedding (https://github.com/pytorch/pytorch/issues/72047; https://github.com/pytorch/pytorch/issues/40560; https://github.com/pytorch/pytorch/issues/107680).
 - Another reason loss is different when changing the number of processes is that the data order may be different.
 While all seeds are being set, accelerate.prepare of the data loader in the trainer, sets up the dataloader such that it iterates one sample ahead of time.
 Thus, on the first iteration it gets two batches for each process instead of one.
 Somehow, this causes one sample in the first batch to land in the subsequent batch when going from 0 to 8 gpus.
 I could not figure out why exactly, but investigations are appreciated.
 - Training with fp32 generally converges much faster than with bf16.
-Changing the allreduce and buffer dtypes to fp32 does not change this (https://github.com/NVIDIA/Megatron-LM/issues/502; https://github.com/pytorch/pytorch/issues/106395)
+Changing the allreduce and buffer dtypes to fp32 does not change this (https://github.com/NVIDIA/Megatron-LM/issues/502; https://github.com/pytorch/pytorch/issues/106395).
+However, in the ablations of the paper it actually did not perform better to do fully fp32.
 - torch.compile fails with the below in unified mode (also see https://github.com/pytorch/pytorch/issues/111317):
 ```bash
 from user code: